Mississippi hospitals could be affected by loss of Medicaid funding, report suggests

 2. The hospital has negative net profit margins

-These six Mississippi hospitals at risk of closing due to Medicaid cuts, according to the Public Citizen report:
+These six Mississippi hospitals are at risk, according to the Public Citizen report:

 - Biloxi Regional Medical Center, renamed Memorial Hospital Biloxi in 2025